Test and Evaluation Glossary

 A compilation of the types of evaluations and tests that South County Child and Family Consultants uses to assess their patient and what each test is designed to target.

-Adaptive Behavior Assessment System-II (ABAS-II): The ABAS-II provides a complete assessment of adaptive skills of individuals from birth to 89 years of age.
+Adaptive Behavior Assessment System-3 (ABAS-3): The ABAS-3 provides a complete assessment of adaptive skills of individuals from birth to 89 years of age.
 It uses a behavior rating scale typically completed by parent, caregiver, and/or teacher; however, there is also a self-rating option for adults.
 This system provides the clinician with information on a client’s ability to function in areas such as social skills, leisure skills, communication skills, self-care, health and safety, and work.
 These domains encompass practical, everyday skills required to function, meet environmental demands, care for oneself, and interact with others effectively and independently.
 On a 4-point response scale, raters indicate whether, and how frequently, the individual performs each activity.

 Autism Spectrum Rating Scale (ASRS): The ASRS was designed to effectively identify symptoms, behaviors, and associated features of Autism Spectrum Disorders (ASDs) in children and adolescents ages 2 through 18.
 Using a five-point Likert rating scale, parents and teachers are asked to evaluate how often they observed specific behaviors in the child or adolescent in areas such as socialization, communication, unusual behaviors, behavioral rigidity, sensory sensitivity, and self-regulation.
 When completed, this scale can provide the clinician with insight as to a client’s likelihood of exhibiting an ASD or ASD symptoms.